Modified treatment policy effect estimation with weighted energy distance: Analysis of Mechanical Ventilation Data

-With the $\tau$ ranging from 0 to 1 for the MTPs, our analysis is displayed in Figure \ref{fig:casestudy}.
-For each value of $\tau$, the top axis displays the mean value of MP under the corresponding MTP.
-To identify a range of the shift magnitude $\tau$ for which confounding control via our energy balancing weights is feasible, we calculate the sampling variation of the energy distance under the corresponding MTP as described in Section 4.1.
-The upper 90\%, 95\%, and 97.5\% percentiles of the bootstrap sample are plotted with smoothed lines in the figure.
-Again, these values represent the intrinsic tails of variation of the energy distance when the two distributions are identical (i.e., the population is perfectly balanced).
+With the $\tau$ ranging from 0 to 1 for the MTPs, our analysis results are displayed in Figure \ref{fig:casestudy}.
+We adopt the unpenalized version of the energy balancing estimator.
+To identify a range of the shift magnitude $\tau$ for which confounding control via our energy balancing weights is feasible, we calculate the sampling variation of the energy distance under the corresponding MTP as described in Section \ref{sec:4.1}.
+The upper 95\% percentiles of the permutation sample are plotted with smoothed lines in the figure.
+Again, this value represents the intrinsic tails of variation of the energy distance when the two distributions are identical (i.e., the population is perfectly balanced).
 If the actual energy distance after balancing is larger than these upper bounds, the validity of the hypothesis that the population is balanced after weighting becomes questionable.
 The energy distance between the weighted sample and the target sample under the MTP is displayed as the blue curve for each value of $\tau$.
-From the results, MTPs with $\tau$ larger than 0.9 have an energy distance which reaches the upper 90\% threshold, which indicates moderately poor balance of the covariates under the corresponding MTP shifts after weighting and thus any analysis results have the potential of confounding bias.
-Values of $\tau$ ranging from 0 to 0.75 have smaller energy distances after weighting, indicating that the shifts are within a reasonable range and have low risk of bias due to measured confounding.
+From the results, all MTPs with $\tau$ range between [0, 1] have energy distances below the 95\% permutation threshold, indicating that the shifts are within a reasonable range and have a low risk of bias due to measured confounding after weighting.